superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 I never keep any of these items in my own inventory, so my Backpack is just for looted items and whatnot.
 Before leaving the base, I just use Smart Pull to Top Up my Bicycle Load Out, and I have a fresh load of bullets and other needful things to go **On Mission**.

-I also do a Smart Push from the Workbench to sort any produced ammo to, in this order:
+I also do a Smart Push from the Workbench to sort any produced ammo to storages in the following order:
 1. My Bicycle (or any vehicles or drones that belong to me, closest first) - top up the **Load Out slots (locked slots)**
 2. Stationary storage - Crates, player crafted storage, etc. with items matching the ones being transferred
 3. Mobile storage - vehicles and drones again, but this time not limited to locked slots, but any slot that already contains the items being transferred